crate-ci/crate-ci.github.io/src/pr/testing.md

 - `sudo: false`: Allows Travis to do some optimizations
 - `install`: print tool versions for traceability
 - `cargo check`: Only needed if your project has a `[[bin]]`.
-Ensure that that builds tyoo. `check` delivers faster turnaround than doing `cargo build` since we don't care about the build artifact.
+Ensure that that builds type. `check` delivers faster turnaround than doing `cargo build` since we don't care about the build artifact.
 - `cargo test`: If your crate has [features][cargo-features], considering at least re-running the tests with `--no-default-features` and `--all-features`,